SharePoint/PnP-Guidance/articles/Set-external-sharing-on-site-collections-in-Office-365.md

 ## Before you begin
 <a name="sectionSection0"> </a>

-To get started, download the  [Core.ExternalSharing](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ExternalSharing) sample app from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.
+To get started, download the  [Core.ExternalSharing](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.ExternalSharing) sample add-in from the [Office 365 Developer patterns and practices](https://github.com/OfficeDev/PnP/tree/dev) project on GitHub.

 ## Using the Core.ExternalSharing app